 a.
-Master's thesis committees should be comprised of 3 or more faculty with appointments on the Graduate Faculty.
-Chairs of thesis committees may be drawn from either the Department of Psychology or the Department of Applied Behavioral Science who are appointed to the Graduate Faculty.
-At least one of the committee members should be a member of the core faculty in clinical child psychology and one must be from CCPP, Psychology, or Applied Behavioral Science.
+Master's thesis committees should be comprised of 3 or more faculty with

-- b.
+- appointments on the Graduate Faculty.
+Chairs of thesis committees must be drawn from the Department of Clinical Child Psychology who are appointed to the Graduate Faculty.
+At least one of the committee members should be a member of the core faculty in clinical child psychology. - b.
 The program recognizes the value and/or necessity of co-chairs for thesis projects.
 However, given the likelihood of substantial formative evaluation of the student's research by both co-chairs, it is advantageous for the student to receive feedback from a full contingent of committee members that have not been highly involved with or invested in the conduct of the research.
 Thus, for thesis committees with co-chairs, the candidate must identify an additional committee member to serve the functional role of summative evaluator.
-That is, for a thesis with a co-chair, the committee will include 2 co-chairs plus two additional members.
-As noted above, one of the members of the thesis committee must be a core member of the CCPP. - c.
+That is, for a thesis with a co-chair, the committee will include 2 co-chairs plus two additional members. - c.
 Before starting data collection, the students must submit a written proposal (literature review, statement of problem, methods and procedures, and proposed data analyses) to the committee.
 Upon approval of the project at this meeting or subsequent discussions, the student may proceed with the study. - d.
-All proposal and defense documents for the thesis are due to all committee members on a business day at least one week (7 days) before the date of the meeting.
-If this cannot be accomplished, then the date of the committee meeting will be changed to allow one week for reading of the document.
-Students should distribute copies of the document at least one week prior to the meeting (no later than 4:30 p.m.
-CT, on the business day, at least seven (7) calendar days prior to the day scheduled for the proposal or defense). - e.
+All proposal and defense documents for the thesis are due to all committee members on a business day at least two weeks (14 calendar days) before the date of the meeting.
+If this cannot be accomplished, then the date of the committee meeting will be changed to allow two weeks for reading of the document. - e.
 Students may provide documents in electronic or hard copy, depending on the preference of committee members.
 This includes the master's proposal and the thesis for the defense. - f.
 HRPP approval must be obtained before start of data collection utilizing human subjects. - g.
 The thesis write-up should be in "publication form" following the Publication Manual of the American Psychological Association.
 Modifications of this publication style must accommodate the "Thesis Formatting Guidelines" from GS.
-The document should be provided to the committee at least 1 week in advance of the thesis oral examination or defense. - h.
-An oral examination over the document and completed project should be scheduled through the Program Administrative Associate at least 3 weeks in advance of the meeting.
+The document should be provided to the committee at least 2 weeks in advance of the thesis oral examination or defense. - h.
+An oral examination over the document and completed project should be scheduled at least 3 weeks in advance of the meeting.
+Students must notify the Program Administrative Associate of the selected committee members and date, time, and location of the scheduled examination.
 Students standing for the oral exam on their thesis must have completed or be enrolled in at least 6 credit hours of master's thesis research.
 The Chair of the Committee will present the Defense Committee Report at the meeting for committee signatures and committee approval (See Appendix A-9)